 By bus

 Reaching Trinidad is quite easy.
 There are regular buses that connect Trinidad to other Cuban cities.
 Viazul is an official bus company that provides affordable tickets to Trinidad and fairly good service.
-A bus trip from Havana to Trinidad takes 6-7 hours.
 Although their reviews are not great, we did not face any problems and the buses were always punctual.
-The only downside is that they keep the air con at full speed, and there is no way they’ll turn it down!

-To avoid disappointment, make sure you book your seat in advance from their website especially during high season, as tickets tend to sell out fast.
+To avoid disappointment, make sure you book your seat in advance especially during high season, as tickets tend to sell out fast.
 We experienced people showing up at the bus station looking to buy a ticket but they were all sold out.
-You will also need to check-in before boarding, so you should arrive approximately 1 hour before the bus leaves.
 Another bus company is Conectando, however, they have a limited online presence.

 By taxi colectivo